tcanascimento/clipper_example/README.md

 # clipper_example
-An part of old clipper program
+Part of an old clipper program